pittisl/ElasticTrainer/README.md

 ## FAQs
 **Q1: Why tensorflow, not pytorch?**

 We are aware that pytorch is a dominant NN library in AI research community.
-However, to the best of our knowledge, pytorch's profiler is incapable of presenting structured timing information of ops in backward pass.
-Check [link1](https://github.com/pytorch/kineto/issues/580) and [link2](https://github.com/pytorch/kineto/pull/372) for details.
+However, to the best of our knowledge, pytorch's profiler is incapable of presenting structured timing information of ops in backward pass, and the provided measurements are not reliable.
+Check [link1](https://github.com/pytorch/kineto/issues/580), [link2](https://github.com/pytorch/kineto/pull/372), and [link3](https://github.com/pytorch/pytorch/issues/30711) for details.
 In comparison, tensorflow profiler provides well-structured and human-readable timing information for us to parse and group, but tensorflow's profiler only works for tensorflow models and codes.

 **Q2: How are you able to select a subset of parameters to train?**